mmacedoeu/inkathon/contracts/src/subscription/README.md

 ## Description

 The topic subscription module allows a subscriber to subscribe to a topic and receive content from a publisher.
 The subscriber gets a fee from the publisher for broadcasting the content.
 The subscriber with more staking increases the chances of being selected as a broadcaster during the next epoch.
-The subscriber needs to provide put a deposit for staking which could be slashed if the subscriber misbehaves.
+The subscriber needs to provide a deposit for staking which could be slashed if the subscriber misbehaves.

 ## Functions